MordecaiMalignatus/nn/README.md

 number to the args you gave it.
 Call `nn foo bar baz` and you get a file named `foo-bar-baz.md`

+Alternatively, you can edit the title line (The `# ` bit in the first line), and it will get extracted and used no matter what you called `nn` with.

 ### Pipes

 As means to take a look at outputs later, NN supports pipes: `echo "hello!" |